Table of Contents

 Just like endorsements, you have to be professional and respectful when asking for a recommendation.
 Make sure to demonstrate your intention of helping back to your target audience.
 Additionally, be prepared to hear back NOs.
 Close your conversation on a courteous note with such people.
 Remember, you don’t need too many recommendations on your profile.
 You only need a few that add actual value.

 Endorsements and recommendations are under-utilized sections on LinkedIn.
 Thus, you can stand out by doing a great job of making them stronger in your profile.
-Make sure to identify relevant people and reach out to them explaining your request.
+Make sure to identify relevant people and reach out to them to explain your request.
 Wherever possible, look for opportunities to endorse others’ skills and write them recommendations too.